mmmeyers/meowbox/NOTES.md

 6. Subscriber can cancel their account (DONE)

 7. Subscriber should be able to see which boxes they have already gotten.
+How do we assign a user to a box?

+8. Add a new item to a box (admin only) box << item (DONE)